TahaTavana/Digital-Clock/README.md

 The tkinter library (usually included by default)

 ## How to Use
--Download the program file to your computer.
+- Download the program file to your computer.

--Open a terminal or command prompt and navigate to the program’s directory.
+- Open a terminal or command prompt and navigate to the program’s directory.

 -Run the following command:
 ```bash